-By agreeing to be in Treatment Court, you give up some of your rights (disputing search/seizure/traffic stops, preliminary hearing, trial by jury or court, etc.).
+By agreeing to be in DUI Court, you have given up some of your rights (disputing search/seizure/traffic stops, preliminary hearing, trial by jury or court, etc.).

-You have given permission for treatment to share information with the Treatment Court Team.
+You have given permission for treatment to share information with the DUI Court Team.

-Treatment Court is open to the public.
-The team can't tell how the media might use your identity.
-The team can't stop them from sharing information that is public record.
+DUI Court is open to the public.
+The Team can't tell how the news might use your identity.
+The Team can't stop them from sharing information that is public record.